networkdynamics/PolNeAR/README.md

      'title': 'Activists Brick Up Entrance To Migrants-Only Polling Station Ahead Of Weekend Elections', 'trump_count': 0,
      'wire': 'None'}

+Let's run through some of the metadata fields to explain what they mean.

+First we have a few fields that relate to the annotation process.  `annotators` is a list of all the annotator-IDs for the annotators who annotated the document.
+Most documents are annotated by just one annotator, but the example above was annotated by all six annotators because it was chosen for quality control checks).
+The fields `level` and `level_num` tell you which annotation batch the article was in.
+Each annotator did 21 to 23 batches of annotation, each containing articles.
+This can help discover any aspects of annotation that might vary as annotators proceed through the daset.
+In addition to the levels in the core dataset, annotators annotated four levels-worth of articles from the PARC3 dataset, as part of a replication test mid-way through annotation.
+These are levels `PARC-1A`, `PARC-1B`, `PARC-2A`, and `PARC-2B`.
+The `level_num` field only applies for levels in the core dataset.

+Then we have some metadata about the article itself: `author`, `publication_date`, `publisher`, and `title` are hopefully self-explanatory.
+`wire` indicates the wire service that the article is based on (in case one was indicated by the publisher)

+There's two other date-related article metadata fields: `publication_date_bin`, which is the index of the zero-indexed month-long periods in which this article was published (note the dataset runs from 8 Nov 2015 to 8 Nov 2016, it has 12 month-long time-periods which don't match up with the starting or ending of particular months.  `publication_date_str` is just a string representing the date.

+Other fields have to do with how the article was sampled.  `stratum` provides a triple that identifies the stratum from which this article was sampled, taking the format `(publisher, publication_date_bin, target_entity)`.
+Each of these is available as their own fields.  `trump_count` and `clinton_count` give the number of times that a mention of Donald Trump or Hillary Clinton could be disambiguated to the actual candidates (as opposed to decoys like Donald Trump Jr. or Bill Clinton, based on regexes).

 You can obtain (read from disk) the raw text, attributions, or corenlp annotations for any article: